MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

 Suggestion for RubberDuck feature [Adding refactoring of COM objects](https://github.com/rubberduck-vba/Rubberduck/discussions/6111)

-First stage obtaining the COM TypeLib info for an COM object.

 Investigating methods in VBA and/or C# to obtain the type library info.

 From the type library info for the required class obtain the class template to extract to a VBA COM wrapper classs.

 - Preferrable utilize [RubberDuck](https://github.com/rubberduck-vba/Rubberduck) COM typelib wrappers
-- Alternative using [twinBasic](https://github.com/twinbasic/twinbasic) addin for VBA could parse a reference pseudocode (From my understanding is based on the RD COM typelib wrappers and handlers).
-See [latest twinBasic IDE and you can see pseudocode](https://github.com/rubberduck-vba/Rubberduck/discussions/6111#discussioncomment-6041980)

-**Issues:**
-If issues with the TLI reference in [COM Refactoring.accdb](https://github.com/MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/blob/main/COM%20Refactoring.accdb) see [tlbinf32.dll in a 64bits .Net application](https://stackoverflow.com/questions/42569377/tlbinf32-dll-in-a-64bits-net-application/42581513#42581513).

 **Development:**

 Outline for implemention of refactoring a Com Object to implement a VBA class COM wrapper.

 1) Locate Com type library required and load using ComLibraryProvider class.
-2) Find the Com object required by name returning the default interface [ComInterface](https://github.com/rubberduck-vba/Rubberduck/blob/next/Rubberduck.Parsing/ComReflection/ComInterface.cs) object.
+2) Find the Com object required by name [ComCoClass.cs](https://github.com/rubberduck-vba/Rubberduck/blob/next/Rubberduck.Parsing/ComReflection/ComCoClass.cs) object.
 3) Selecting various options for implementing :
 - Intially the default implementation will be template of the ComInterface object required, using early binding, including descriptions and Rubberduck annotations for a predeclared class.
 - Selecting various options would require a GUI etc.